Fifciu/shorten-url/README.md

 - [ ] user can update email
 - [ ] user can update password
 - [x] adjust date format in links' updated_at field
+- [ ] refactor basebutton to tailwind
+- [ ] make it possible to use inline for link in base button

 Backlog: